Notes on PMI’s New Business Analysis Track

 This is exactly how I feel about business analysis.
 I get a “buzz” when I do it or talk about it or write about it.
 Love what you do, allow your passion to show in whatever role you choose, and, as Vince assured us, you will have “no regrets”!
 I don’t.

-“PMI” and “PMP” are registered marks of the Project Management Institute, Inc.
+“PMI” and “PMP” are registered trademarks of the Project Management Institute, Inc.

 Latest posts by Barbara Carkenord (see all)